undefined06855/casio-minesweeper/README.md

 ## Installation

-Take the .g3a file from the releases panel on the right (if I remember to upload it)
+Take the .g3a file from the releases panel on the right

 ## Compilation